-There will be three, Unit exams, one of which will be the Final Exam.
-Each interim exam covers the material presented since the previous exam.
-The final exam emphasizes synthesis of the course.
+There will be three Unit exams, one of which stands for the Final Exam.
+Each interim exam covers the material presented since the previous exam and is based on Instructional Units.
 The exams include a visual component assessing archaeological site knowledge and geographic competency section.
-In addition, each student will complete a topical paper (1) from a prescribed list exploring specific aspects of pre-European American civilizations.
+In addition, each student will complete a four (4) topical papers from a prescribed list exploring specific aspects of pre-European American civilizations.
 An annotated bibliography will be prepared by each student prior to writing the paper.
 Your written work is assessed on technical merit as well as topic accuracy, depth, and relevance.
-Writing proficiency and references account for 25% assigned papers.
-Quizzes and exams are conducted online through Canvas.
+Writing proficiency and references account for 20% assigned papers.
+Quizzes and exams are conducted online through Canvas with a flexible schedule.
+Extra credit is at discretion of instructor and not offered in lieu of missing assignments.